Canterbury, England

 Canterbury is also a great jumping off point for further exploration.
 The coast and countryside are nearby, and must-see London is just one hour by high-speed train.

 Your program also includes IFSA excursions and activities that give you deeper cultural insights, with no extra fees.
-Possibilities include a West End London theater performance, a cooking contest in the tent made famous by the Great British Bake Off, and a visit to Darcy’s Pemberlyreally Chatsworth Housefrom the Pride and Prejudice film production.
+Possibilities include a West End theater performance, a session in the famous The Great British Bake Off tent, and exploring below ground with a former coal miner in Wales.

 Details at a Glance